 - Board Games & Cards (rotate after 30 minutes to a new game against different people)

 - Charades (kids vs. adults or family vs. family)

 - Snowball fight (if you have snow)

-- Thankful board (have a large piece of bristol board and everyone can write down one thing they are thankful for in 2013)
+- Thankful board (have a large piece of Bristol board and everyone can write down one thing they are thankful for this year)

 - Scavenger Hunt

 - Other ways to Celebrate New Year’s with Your Kids.

 How are you spending your New Year’s Eve?